Connection pooling v1

-- removes all the above when it detects that a cluster does not have any pooler associated to it
+- Removes all the above when it detects that a cluster doesn't have any pooler associated to it

-If you specify your own secrets the operator will not automatically integrate the Pooler.
+If you specify your own secrets, the operator doesn't automatically integrate the pooler.

-To manually integrate the Pooler, in the case that you have specified your own secrets, you must run the following queries from inside your cluster.
+To manually integrate the pooler, if you specified your own secrets, you must run the following queries from inside your cluster.

 First, you must create the role: